 C. difficile infection died within 30 days of diagnosis.** (1)

 The epidemiology of C. diff. infections in the UK:

-The height of the epidemic of C. diff. infections in the UK was towards the end of the last decade.
-There are comprehensive UK data on CDI because of a mandatory reporting system that was introduced over 10 years ago; in England there were ~60 000 cases in 2007-08, with large, hospital based outbreaks, some of which led to multiple official reviews of healthcare practice.
+The height of the epidemic of C. diff. infections in the UK were towards the end of the last decade.
+There are comprehensive UK data on CDI because of a mandatory reporting system that was introduced over 10 years ago; in England, there were ~60 000 cases in 2007-08, with large, hospital-based outbreaks, some of which led to multiple official reviews of healthcare practice.
 Major government-led public health campaigns followed, which included the use of targets for every NHS hospital, financial penalties if targets were missed, and (in 2012) standardized testing for CDI across the NHS.
-These interventions led to an 80% reduction in CDI rates and in CDI associated mortality; in England there
+These interventions led to an 80% reduction in CDI rates and in CDI-associated mortality; in England, there

-There is a validated need for the C Diff Foundation to continue its’ dedication in lowering morbidity and mortality rates through continued education, advocating, and sharing the C Diff Foundation mission in raising C. diff. awareness with healthcare professionals, healthcare students, healthcare facilities, individuals, patients, families, and communities – working towards a shared goal ~ To witness a reduction of newly diagnosed C. diff. cases on a global level — by 2020.
+There is validation enough for the C Diff Foundation to continue its’ dedication to lowering morbidity and mortality rates through continued education, advocating, and sharing the C Diff Foundation mission in raising C. diff.
+Awareness with healthcare professionals, healthcare students, healthcare facilities, patients, families, and communities – working towards a shared goal ~ To witness a reduction of newly diagnosed C. diff. cases on a global level — by 2030.

-“Our Foundation is without borders as our outreach expands over horizons dedicated in our mission; Educating and advocating for C. difficile infection prevention, treatments, support, and environmental safety worldwide to end the suffering from this infection and help save lives.” states
+“Our Foundation is without borders as our outreach expands over horizons dedicated in our mission; Educating and advocating for C. difficile infection prevention, treatments, clinical trials, and environmental safety worldwide to end the suffering from this infection and help save lives.” states